CleverInsight/cognito/README.rst

 .. image:: https://coveralls.io/repos/CleverInsight/cognito/badge.png
    :target: https://coveralls.io/r/CleverInsight/cognito

-Cognito is an exclusive data preprocessing library that involves transforming raw data into a machine-understandable format.
+Cognito is an exclusive python data preprocessing library and command line utility that helps any developer to transform raw data into a machine-learning format.
 We at CleverInsight Open Ai Foundation took the initiative to build a better automated data preprocessing library and here it is.

 Installation